Word of the Week: Backpack, Building Speech and Language Skills Through Everyday Objects

 Use a backpack to teach early concepts like opposites:

-Opposites help children build describing skills and compare objects or situations.
+Opposites help kids build describing skills and compare objects or situations.

 Antonyms is another word for opposites.